z0on/2bRAD_denovo/2bRAD_README.txt

 #if you did NOT run the line above, run this one (after removing # symbol):
 #	mv filt0 filt

-# execute all commands in filt0 file (serial or parallel using Launcher, if your system allows)
+# execute all commands in filt file (serial or parallel using Launcher, if your system allows)

 # do we have expected number of *.trim files created?
 ls -l *.trim | wc -l